topbitdu/unidom-inventory/ROADMAP.md

 ## v1.0.4
 1. As Store shared examples
 2. Improve the RSpec shared examples manifest to require the As Store shared examples

+## v1.0.5
+1. As Stored shared examples
+2. Improve the RSpec shared examples manifest to require the As Stored shared examples